fcm742-01/gitTutorial/README.md

 # Introduction<a id="sec-1"></a>

-This is the repo for Github Workshop, Spring 2015, you have to add a directory and upload a picture of your face.
+This is the repo for Github CISSD Workshop, Spring 2015, you have to add a directory and upload a picture of your face.

-This is the README file for homework #1.
+This is the README file for the repo.
 Everyone is going to create a fork of this repository and create a directory whose name is

 `firstName_lastName`